 - The night before the teeth cleaning take away all food and water before you go to bed, and make sure your pet does not eat anything in the morning.
 Our office opens up at 7:30 AM for drop offs.
 We appreciate having your pet in for its teeth cleaning by 8 AM.

 - We will anesthetize your pet and clean its teeth sometime in the morning or early afternoon.
 One of our doctors will call you as soon as the procedure is complete.
 It is very rare for a pet not to go home on the same day its teeth are cleaned.
 Your doctor will let you know if he plans on keeping your pet overnight.
 This might be because your pet is older or has a medical problem that requires us to monitor its progress in the hospital for an additional night.
 The best time to pick up your pet is in the late afternoon or early evening.
-We are open until at least 9 PM every night for your convenience.You will be given written post dental instructions when you pick up your pet.
+We are open until midnight every night for your convenience.You will be given written post dental instructions when you pick up your pet.
 If you have any questions after reading these instructions please let us know.
 Your pet may be groggy the first night.
 This is not because of the anesthesia, it is because of the pain injection many pets are given after their professional cleaning.

 - Contact with children and other pets should be supervised by an adult the first night.
 Give it a small amount of water and soft food an hour after getting home.
 If it eats and there is no vomiting, give it some more food and water.
 It might experience some grogginess that evening because of the pain shot we give (some people welcome this, especially with young and active pets), but should be back to normal by the next morning.
 Please call us the next morning if you have any questions or you feel there is a problem (ex.-not eating, very lethargic).